How to use the Open Graph share Facebook debugger

 Last data collection

 The following section shows when and how Facebook collected the data on this page.
-You will find it there:
+You find it there:

-- the date of collection
+• the date of collection

-- the response code
+• the response code

-- the url you are looking for
+• the url you are looking for

-- the canonical url of the page
+• the canonical url of the page

-Raw Open Graph data recovered by Facebook
+Raw Open Graph recovered by the tool

-- og:url => must match the analyzed url
+• og:url => must match the analyzed url

-- og:type => the type of page
+• og:type => the type of page

-- og:title => must match the title of the page being scanned
+• og:title => must match the title of the page being scanned

-- og:image => the Open Graph image tag corresponding to the url of the media that will be used in the link
+• og:image => the Open Graph image markup corresponding to the url of the media that are be used

-- og:description => the description of the page in the share link.
-This is very important because a good description can incite the click.
+• og:description => the description of the page.
+This is very important because a good one can incite the click.

-- og:updated_time => the last date the content was updated.
+• og:updated_time => the last date the page was updated.
 Interesting also to signal the freshness of the content to the person who will see the share link.

 Batch Invalidation

-The tool offers the possibility to analyze several urls at once.
+You can analyze several urls at once.
 Simply paste the list of urls to get the result.

 After clicking on Debugger, you get the simplified result for each url.
 A link allows you to access the details.
 This allows very quickly to detect problems on one or more pages and then see each page in detail.